 In the great anti-nuclear marches I’ve been privileged to take part in, I have seen that collectivism of the human spirit.
 If we don’t act together, we won’t survive.
 We have to rid ourselves of the rat race in which we’ve become bogged.
 We have to start coming together as human beings to try to prevent the terrible threat to our planet and ourselves.
 I don’t have to tell you about that of course, do I.’

 I had helped organize the annual rally through Sydney in the early 1980s as a member of the Hiroshima Day Organising Committee and remember well Tom’s place at their head.
 Our tasks as a committee were to co-ordinate the various contingents of thousands to march through the streets under the slogan ‘Hiroshima Never Again’ and to focus on the many issues related to this, such as the push in Australia to talk up nuclear energy.
-Our demand was to prohibit the development, testing and possession of nuclear weapons as well as using or threatening to use these weapons.
-Our demand was for the dismantling of existing ones.
+Our demand was to prohibit the development, testing and possession of nuclear weapons, especially in the South Pacific.

 ‘We have to not just ban nuclear weapons but the very idea that our freedom somehow depends on the fear of annihilation.
-An absurd and obscene idea.’
+An absurd and obscene idea.

-‘People have been accepting nuclear weapons as legitimate tools for providing security for, you know, over sixty years now.
+‘I share your anger.
+People have been accepting nuclear weapons as legitimate tools for providing security for, you know, over sixty years now.

 Since they came into being, there has been an impulse to embrace them and see them as saviours, that prevent war, keep the world going, maintain authority on the part of the nuclear weapons-possessing nations.
 This extreme nuclearism is a kind of embrace of the weapons to do everything that they can’t do.
 They’re no safety blanket.
 We have to keep trying to change that mindset, really.
 It’s not acceptable to threaten to level entire cities, destroy countries, human beings, just to keep yourself secure.’

-It hasn’t deterred North Korea and Iran from trying to go nuclear.’
+‘It hasn’t deterred North Korea and Iran from trying to go nuclear.’

 ‘In each nuclear-armed states right now, all of the nine ones are constantly pushing to upgrade and modernize.
 But the rest of the world is going in another direction.
 Over 120 countries have negotiated and concluded a treaty that prohibits nuclear weapons.
 So we see these two parallel trends in the world, where a few countries, the outliers, are clinging onto these weapons of mass destruction, while the rest of the world is moving beyond that, towards a new type of security policy that doesn’t involve threatening to indiscriminately murder civilians.’